Spike1326/Project_Liora_AI/README.md

 # Project_Liora_AI
-This is Long tern AI project, that i will working on. (currently no more inf can be provided)
+This is Long term AI project, that i will working on. (currently no more inf can be provided)